Business and Professional Ethics Journal

 The BPEJ strives to broaden the scope of philosophical analysis within business and professional ethics scholarship.
 The editors welcome submissions from many disciplines - including management and organization studies, philosophy, political economics, social psychology, sociology, religious studies, history, and anthropology - to encourage research into the interaction between individuals, organizations and the socio-political and economic realities of which they are a part.

 Accordingly, the journal is open to a range of methodological approaches.
-From an empirical perspective, it invites scholarship informed by ethnography and other qualitative research methodologies.
-It specifically seek papers that explore the implications of continental philosophy for organizational life, while also pursuing original research from the perspective of Anglo-American philosophy.
 All submissions that explore the many practical implications of the interface(s) between business ethics and professional ethics are welcomed.

 Authors should submit manuscripts online through the journal's ScholarOne manuscript submission site:

 A complete submission includes a cover letter and appropriately formatted original manuscript (see format information below).
 Manuscript files should be in Word format.
 The cover letter should include: